Logrotate: permission denied on boot.log

-- searching points to SELinux and suggests adjustments that also include restorecon
+logrotate fails to rotate /var/log/boot.log - searching points to SELinux and suggests adjustments that also include restorecon which appears to be a bad idea on Silverblue

-systemctl status logrotate.service
+systemctl status logrotate.service:

 × logrotate.service - Rotate log files